nycki93/eleventy-image-gallery/README.md

 ## setup

-Galleryify is powered by NodeJS.
+eleventy-image-gallery is powered by NodeJS.
 You can download it from <https://nodejs.org/>.
 Or, if you're command-line savvy, try this:

 Windows: `winget install nodejs`